cloudfour/lighthouse-parade/README.md

 There are great tools for doing performance analysis on a single web page.
 We use [Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WebPageTest](https://webpagetest.org/) for this all the time.
 But what if you want to evaluate the performance characteristics of an entire site?
 It is tedious to manually run a report for each page and then the output is a jumble of individual reports that have to be analyzed one-by-one.
 This tool was created to solve this problem.

+## How?

 With a single command, the tool will crawl an entire site, run a Lighthouse report for each page, and then output a speadsheet with the aggregated data.
 Each row in the spreadsheet is a page on the site, and each individual performance metric is a column.
-This makes it very easy to perform high-level analysis because you can sort the rows by any metric.
+This makes it very easy to perform high-level analysis because you can sort the rows by whichever metric you are analyzing.
 This immediately shows the best and worst pages.
+In the following example, the rows are sorted by first contentful paint.

 ![Lighthouse data from multiple reports aggregated into a single spreadsheet](./assets/dfwf_report.svg)

 It is also easy to graph data in this format.
+The following example is a histogram showing a problematic distribution of largest contentful paint scores.

 ![Histogram showing LCP scores](./assets/lcp_histogram.svg)